IanLee1521/IanLee1521.github.io/_posts/pen-testing/2018-03-21-metasploitable2.md

 ---------------------------------------------------------------------------------- ----------------------------------
 ```

 Jackpot!
 It appears that there is an exploit available for the particular version, 2.3.4, which is installed on this server.
-I decided at this point to migrate to using metasploit (this is "metasploit"able after all...) and use it to
+I decided at this point to migrate to using metasploit (this is "metasploit"able after all...) and use it to gain access to the system.

 ```
 root@kali:~# msfconsole